ahadjidj/Streaming-Workshop-with-HDF/README.md

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/PGS.png)

-To add variable to a process, right click on the process group and then variables.
+To add variable to a process group, right click on the process group and then variables.

   - SRC1_CDCIngestion: ingest data from MySQL.
 This PG will use the below variables.
 For instance, we can change the variable elastic.url from localhost to the production Elastic cluster URL in a central location instead of updating it in every Elastic processor.